Skip to Main Content

 2. Assess or provide feedback on student work (auto-graded assessments DO NOT count toward meeting this standard)

-3. Provide information or respond to questions about course content (regularly scheduled office hours DO meet this standard)
+3. Provide information or respond to questions about course content (regularly scheduled office hours DO meet this standard - even if students do not take advantage of office hours)

 4. Facilitate a group discussion regarding course content (asynchronous discussions DO meet this standard)